How to Make the Best Chocolate Gravy Recipe in 10 Minutes

 Here are some quick answers to common questions about making chocolate gravy:

-3. Where is chocolate gravy from?
+4. Where did chocolate gravy originate?